laurajul/latent-vandalism-workshop/README.md

 ## Workshop Overview

-### The Problem with Perfect

-Modern text-to-image models have become exceptionally good at producing exactly what they're supposed to: coherent, aesthetically pleasing, commercially viable images.
-But this polish comes at a cost.
-These models have been trained and tuned to reproduce **template culture**—standardized visual languages that feel increasingly homogeneous.

-When every generated image is optimized for visual coherence and consumer appeal, we lose something valuable: the **epistemic weirdness** that reveals how these systems actually work.

 ### Productive Damage as Method

-This workshop takes a different approach.
 Instead of trying to get the "best" results, we're interested in **productive damage**—deliberate interventions that make the system fail in interesting ways.
 By breaking things carefully, we can:

 - **Surface hidden assumptions** about what images "should" look like
 - **Reveal the training data's bias** toward certain visual patterns